 The Council has a range of community buildings available for hire for recreational activities, events, meetings and private functions.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 60 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-This page relates to the Waimakariri Civil Defence Unit and information on what to do in an emergency, as well as information on the Civil Defence Emergency Management Structure in the district.
+Learn about the Waimakariri Civil Defence Unit and information, as well as information on the Civil Defence Emergency Management Structure in the District.

 Civil defence is ultimately about saving lives and property from disaster.
 It is also about reducing the potential for disaster and its impacts, knowing what to do when a disaster does arrive, and preparing for the aftermath of disasters.

 We are all responsible for civil defence, for protecting ourselves, our families, our neighbours and our property - until other help arrives.
 Civil defence relies heavily on local resources and local organisations, with backing from regional and national resources as needed.
 There is no large full-time